 Genomics Trainee

-Part time (31.5 hours per week), 6 months appointment
+Full time (35 hours per week), 6 months appointment

+Salary - $125,616 + 11.5% superannuation (Pro-rata)

 About the role

 This is an exciting opportunity for a part time Genomics Trainee.
-In this role you’ll provide training in genomic analysis and the use of specialist genetic knowledge to enhance the interpretative aspects of genomic analysis and reporting.
+In this role you’ll receive training in genomic analysis and the use of specialist genetic knowledge to enhance the interpretative aspects of genomic analysis and reporting.
 You’ll inform the impact of different forms of genomic testing on decision making for families and health care providers regarding genomic diagnosis, counselling and management.

 What you’ll be doing